If you’re supporting somebody living with dementia, here are 7 ways to help make sure they’re safe and comfortable during the colder, winter months.

 2. Keep the room warm

-Try to make sure any rooms that are occupied during the day are kept warm – it’s a good idea to aim for between 18 and 21 degrees Celsius.
+Try to make sure any rooms that are occupied during the day are kept warm – it’s a good idea to aim for around 20 degrees Celsius

-As well as putting the heating on, things like draught-proofing and roof insulation can help maintain a consistent temperature.
+As well as putting the heating on, things like draught-proofing, thermal curtains and roof insulation can help maintain a consistent temperature.
 It’s also worth keeping a blanket within easy reach of a person with dementia, so they can grab it if they’re feeling chilly.
 At night, a hot water bottle or electric blanket can help keep the bed warm.

-Remember, the government offers a Winter Fuel Payment for people born on or before 5 November 1953, offering between £100 and £300 to help with heating bills.
+Remember, the government offers a Winter Fuel Payment for people born before 25 September 1957, offering between £250 and £600 to help with heating bills.

 3. Encourage regular movement